mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Cross-seed validation

-To account for the stochastic nature of deep neural network training, we validate each architecture by training multiple times with different random seeds.
+To account for the stochastic nature of deep neural network training, we validate each architecture by training multiple times with different seeds.
 The seed impacts factors such as weight initialization and data shuffling.
-By training using different random seeds and averaging the performance metrics, we achieve a more reliable assessment of model performance by mitigating fortunate or unfortunate random initializations.
+By training using different seeds and averaging the performance metrics, we achieve a more reliable assessment of model performance by mitigating fortunate or unfortunate random initializations.
 Furthermore, we quantify the stability of our model architecture by examining the standard deviation across different initializations.

-For the cross-validation evaluation strategies, we repeat the experiments 10 times with different random seeds.
+For the cross-validation evaluation strategies, we repeat the experiments 10 times with different seeds.
 For the experiments where we test on CpuRec and BuildCross, we repeat the experiments 20 times.

-#### Confidence intervals

-TODO

-### Baseline

-- Andreassen
-  - Clemens endianness heuristic
+To ensure reproducibility, the seeds used along with the model architectures and training parameters are documented in the source code repository [@thesisgithub].

+### Performance metrics and confidence intervals

+To quantify the uncertainty in our model performance metrics, we calculate confidence intervals.
+The confidence interval is a range of values that is likely to contain the true value of a parameter with a certain level of confidence, and the general statistical procedure is described in \autoref{confidence-intervals-for-binary-classification}.
+In our case, we use a 95% confidence interval around the average accuracy of our models across multiple runs.
+We also calculate average accuracy and its standard deviation per \ac{ISA} and confusion matrices to identify systematic misclassifications across the different target features.